relistan/shorten-truffle/README.md

 Running It
 ----------

-As an experiment in building a TruffleRuby application, I experimented with how to handle Java dependencies.
+As an proof-of-concept in building a TruffleRuby application, I experimented with how to handle Java dependencies.
 It turns out to be pretty nice to manage them with Maven.
 Hence it is required to have `mvn` in your path in order to manage the dependencies.
 This is required in order to download the appropriate jars to run the application.

 I have included a `Makefile` to make some of this easier, and it has proper help output if you simply run `make`.
 If you'd rather invoke the scripts